ujjwal404/ujjwal404/README.md

 # Hi there, I'm Ujjwal 👋
-A pre-final year computer science undergraduate at NSUT, Delhi.
+A final year computer science undergraduate at NSUT, Delhi.
+You can know more about me [here](https://ujjwalkadam.tech/about).

 ### Connect with me: